aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-how-it-works.md

 Data is organized into segments, which are uploaded to remote storage individually.
 The active (newest) segment remains in local storage, which means that the segment size can also influence local data retention.
-For instance, if the local retention threshold is 1 GB, but the segment size is 2 GB, the local storage exceeds the 1 GB limit until the active segment is rolled over and uploaded to remote storage.
+For example, if the local retention threshold is 1 GB, but the segment size is 2 GB, the local storage exceeds the 1 GB limit until the active segment is rolled over and uploaded to remote storage.

 ## Asynchronous uploads and replication

 Data is transferred to remote storage asynchronously and does not interfere with the producer activity.
-While the Kafka broker aims to move data as swiftly as possible, certain conditions, such as high ingestion rate or connectivity issues, can cause more data to be stored in the local storage than the specified local retention policy.
+While the Apache Kafka broker aims to move data as swiftly as possible, certain conditions, such as high ingestion rate or connectivity issues, can cause more data to be stored in the local storage than the specified local retention policy.